 MTA Press Releases

-Reacting to today’s budget James Selka, CEO of the Manufacturing Technologies Association said:
+Reacting to yesterday’s budget James Selka, CEO of the Manufacturing Technologies Association which represents suppliers of machine tools, specialist and enterprise software, metrology, industrial 3D printing, automation and other technologies said:

 Professor Anand is the Director of the UK in a Changing Europe Centre at King’s College London.